 The instructional test involves candidates being observed by an examiner whilst giving a one hour driving lesson to a student.
 Candidates are only allowed three attempts.

-As you can see, the DVSA makes sure that aspiring instructors are put through their paces before they’re approved and added to the ADI Register.
-If aspiring instructors use up all of their attempts on Part 2 or 3, they’ll have to start the process all over again (once it’s been two years since they first passed Part 1).
+As you can see, the DVSA makes sure that instructors are put through their paces before they’re approved and added to the ADI Register.
+If an instructor uses up all of their attempts on Part 2 or 3, they’ll have to start the process all over again (once it’s been two years since they first passed Part 1).

 Registering as a DVSA-approved instructor

 Once an instructor has passed all three tests, they can officially register as an ADI.
-From then on, they’re officially allowed to call themselves ‘DVSA-approved’ and are legally allowed to charge money for their professional tuition.
-The DVSA makes sure instructors don’t rest too easy on their laurels, which is why registration only lasts for four years.
+But the DVSA makes sure instructors don’t rest too easy on their laurels, which is why registration only lasts for four years.

 In order to re-register, ADIs have to pass a standards check.
 The aim of this is to ensure instructors continue to provide high quality teaching in accordance with DVSA standards and regulations.
 Instructors can end up removed from the register if they: